tanjil14/E-shop/client/README.md

 - create public route and sidebar components
 - implement logout for logout create reducer and check validity token by using jwt-decode
 - implement add category
+- store success message in redux store and display to the client and remove msg when route is changed